 First we pass the lock and then we go to the sea lock at Corpach.
 We are now on the west coast on the Loch Linnhe Sea, which offers beautiful views of the Highlands and shows us the beauty of unspoiled Scotland.
 We are on our way to Mull and after a beautiful day with lots of photo moments, we moor in the picturesque fishing village of Tobermory.
 With its small but famous whiskey distillery.

 Day 8: Oban

-We sail along the beautiful Scottish West Coast to Oban.
+Today we sail along the beautiful Scottish West Coast to Oban.
 Oban was a small fishing village with a sheltered harbor, but with the arrival of a steamship and a railroad in 1880, Oban became the center for sailings to the inside and outside of Hebrides.
-We right past the beautiful Duart Castle, which is certainly a beautiful and impressive sight from the water.
+We pass the beautiful Duart Castle, which is certainly a beautiful and impressive sight from the water.

 Day 9: Farewell

 It was a wonderful trip!
-First along the East Coast and then across the Highlands and across Lake Loch Ness to the West Coast of Scotland.
-We have seen the enchanting and unspoilt Scotland in a unique way.
+First along the East Coast and then across the Highlands and across Loch Ness to the West Coast of Scotland.
+We have seen the enchanting and unspoiled Scotland in an unique way.
 After an extensive breakfast it is time to say goodbye.

 click for enlargement